cisco-sso/kdf/content/getting-started/readfiles/framework-deploy-main.md

 - `.envrc`

 The `.envrc` file in this directory is a symlink to `../common/dot.envrc`.
 The `dot.envrc` file behind the symlink configures your shell for the current cluster directory name.
-In this case, that means `docker-for-desktop`
+In this case, that means `docker-for-desktop.example.org`

 - `README.md`

-The `README.md` in this directory contains guidance specific to the `docker-for-desktop` Kubernetes cluster.
+The `README.md` in this directory contains guidance specific to the `docker-for-desktop.example.org` Kubernetes cluster.

 - `mh/main.yaml`